GDxU/ypilot/README-yp.md

 Describes players that are currently controlling a `BasicShip`.
 Used by the players' `Interface` objects.

-    Solid

-Describes things that participate in collision detection (whether they bounce, blow up, or something else).
-Used by the `SpatialIndex` object.

     Spatial

 Describes spaces in which collisions may be detected.
 Has a `SpatialIndex` object.
 For convenience the noun `Space` is also defined in base.yp, as `a Space is Spatial`, but `Space` isn't used in the JS code, only `Spatial`.

+    Tangible

+Describes things that participate in collision detection (whether they bounce, blow up, or something else).
+Used by the `SpatialIndex` object.

     Toroidal